w3f/polkadot-wiki/docs/general/glossary.md

 ## GRANDPA Finality Gadget

 GHOST-based Recursive ANcestor Deriving Prefix Agreement.
-It is the finality gadget for Polkadot, which allows asynchronous, accountable, and safe finality to the blockchain.
-For an overview of GRANDPA, see
+It is the finality gadget for
-[this Medium post](https://medium.com/polkadot-network/polkadot-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)
+{{ polkadot: Polkadot, :polkadot }}{{ kusama: Kusama, :kusama }} which allows asynchronous, accountable, and safe finality to the blockchain.
+For an overview of GRANDPA, see [this Medium post](https://medium.com/polkadot-network/polkadot-proof-of-concept-3-a-better-consensus-algorithm-e81c380a2372)

 ## Hard Fork